-While it may be easier to decorate your home in one single style, you can mix various movements.
+While it may be easier to decorate your home in one single style, you can mix various movements to great effect.
 For instance, you can bring together decidedly retro or vintage items with modern ones.
 However, you just have to do so carefully and creatively – basically, you’ve got to know what things can and can’t be mixed and how to combine them.
 Here’s a look at ways to successfully use both modern and vintage elements in your home’s interior design:

 Pick decor by shape